GATE 2026 Life Sciences (XL) Syllabus, Important Topics & Chapters with Weightage

 Amino acids, proteins, nucleic acids and nucleotides.
 Peptide sequencing by chemical and enzymatic proteolytic methods.
 DNA sequencing by chemical and enzymatic methods.
 Carbohydrates (up to hexoses only).
 Lipids (triglycerides only).
 Principles of biomolecule purification- Ion exchange and gel filtration chromatography.
 Identification of these biomolecules and Beer- Lambert’s law.

-The GATE Life Science Syllabus 2025 for Biochemistry includes topics such as the role of water, organization of life, metabolism and bioenergetics, structure and function of biomolecules, vitamins, and coenzymes, enzyme kinetics including its regulation and inhibitions, metabolism and bioenergetics, biochemical separation techniques, organelles and cell structure, transcription, DNA replication and translation and the immune system.
+The GATE Life Science Syllabus 2026 for Biochemistry will have topics such as the role of water, organization of life, metabolism and bioenergetics, structure and function of biomolecules, vitamins, and coenzymes, enzyme kinetics including its regulation and inhibitions, metabolism and bioenergetics, biochemical separation techniques, organelles and cell structure, transcription, DNA replication and translation and the immune system.

 GATE Life Science Syllabus